vhbui02/til/git/git-best-practices.md

 # see the list of files which were updated during 2 commits
 git whatchanged ...

+# remove a file from version control but keeps it in working directory
+git rm --cached /path/to/file

+# call `git stash drop` when prior `git stash pop` create conflicts
+git stash pop
+git stash drop
 ```

 ## Branching strategy + Clean commit history